netscaler/netscaler-k8s-ingress-controller/example/hpa-demo/README.md

 </p>

 ## Why custom metrics for Citrix ADC CPX?
 By default, the metrics-server only gives CPU and memory metrics for a pod.
-To take a better autoscaling judgement based on rich set of counters as provided by Citrix ADC a custom metric based HPA is a better solution.
-So, Prometheus-Adapter is used to expose metrics like "HTTP requests rate" or "Bandwidth" from a CPX.
+To take a better autoscaling judgement based on rich set of counters as provided by Citrix ADC a custom metric based HPA is a better solution like Autoscaling based upon HTTP request or SSL transactions or ADC bandwidth.

 ## Components being used:
 #### Citrix ADC VPX